 - The course encourages direct interaction with the community.
 This could be individual families, medical community or local agencies that we partner with to solve real-world problems.

 - The course includes a mechanism for commercialization of the most promising devices.
 With the help of the OSU Technology Commercialization and Knowledge Transfer Office, some devices will be selected for further development, manufacturing and marketing.

 - Students may have the opportunity to continue refining and improving their device as part of a Master’s degree.

-- The course promotes an educational environment where persons with disabilities are respected and valued.
+- The course promotes an educational environment where all clients are respected and valued.